Skip to main content

 To perform this procedure:

-Click on the Processes button at the top-right of the Operations Summary page.
-The Processes page will display.
+Select the Processes button at the top-right of the Operations Summary page.
+The Processes page displays.

-Ensure that both the Date and Schedule toggle switches are enabled so that you can make your date and schedule selection, respectively.
-Each switch will appear green when enabled.
+Ensure the Date and Schedule toggle switches are enabled (green) to make date and schedule selections.

 Schedule Status Updates Date & Schedule Toggle Switches Enabled